sonofander/Capstone---NN---Sheet-Music-/README.md

 #### Final Model Results
-After implementing two convolutional layers, a dense layer, and a softmax output with 12 predictions, accuracy improved to 82% accuracy, which compares to the 8.33% chance of guessing.
-I
+After implementing three convolutional layers, a dense layer, and a softmax output with 12 predictions, accuracy improved to 85% accuracy, which compares to the 8.33% chance of guessing.

 #### Future Implementation/Features
 * Improve accuracy with more images